gordondowns/Kilmarie-9.22-A-peak-search/README.md

-Run main.py using Python 3 (tested with Python 3.7).
-Numpy, scipy, pandas, and matplotlib are required.
+Run main.py using Python 3 (tested with Anaconda Python 3.7 on Windows 10).
+Numpy, scipy, pandas, and matplotlib are required, and requirements.txt describes the versions of all packages used.

 Then, interpret the results by hand:
 1. First, look at search_results.csv.
    - Discard phases if their cell parameters had to vary too much to produce a good fit.